Twins vs. Padres Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Louie Varland will make his third start of the season.
+- The Twins will hand the ball to Pablo Lopez (2-2) for his eighth start of the season.

 |Opponent